OpenDocCN/dsai-notes-pt3-zh/docs/ccnt-math100-calc/【双语字幕+资料下载】辛辛那提 MATH101 ｜ 微积分Ⅱ(2019·完整版) - P48：L48-Intro to COMPLEX NUMBERS _ Motivation, Algebraic Definition & Fundamental - ShowMeAI - BV1tq4y1U7Cv.md

-# 【双语字幕+资料下载】辛辛那提 MATH101 ｜ 微积分Ⅱ(2019·完整版) - P48：L48-Intro to COMPLEX NUMBERS _ Motivation, Algebraic Definition & Fundamental - ShowMeAI - BV1tq4y1U7Cv
+# P48：L48-Intro to COMPLEX NUMBERS _ Motivation, Algebraic Definition & Fundamental - ShowMeAI - BV1tq4y1U7Cv

 Welcome to my new series on complex and imaginary numbers Over the course of the next couple of videos。